 Do you want a successful live stream show?
 If your answer is a resounding yes, then you’re in the right place.
-In this episode of Go LIVE Now, we’ll be talking all about how to plan out a successful live video show and how to use Ecamm Live to implement it.
+In this post, we’re talking all about the run of show, which is basically how to plan out a successful live video show and how to use Ecamm Live to implement it.

 There are two main things that go into a successful live video: